 That makes a big difference in a place like Australia, which is nearly the size of the continental US so you could be flying for 5 hours to get across the country.
 Keep this in mind as you plan your overall journey from A to B. If you are coming off a long international flight in Premium Economy, you may not like the downgrade upon arrival.
 Better to improve your experience as you go along.
 You may consider Business Class for your connecting internal flights, or just prepare yourself mentally ahead of time so you know what to expect.

 A note about the islands: You cannot expect to find Premium Economy on flights to small island nations either, including Fiji, French Polynesia / Tahiti, and the Cook Islands.
 At least for now, these flights have Economy and only sometimes, Business Class as well.

-There are so many different options for how to fly from here to there — the most important thing is that you just go!
-Contact us today to get started, and we’ll help you price compare all the different classes and combinations to get the best possible bang for your buck.
-Then you can just focus on the fun parts of planning a holiday to Australia, New Zealand and the South Pacific!
+There are so many options — the most important thing is that you just go!
+Contact us today to get started, and we’ll help you price compare all the different classes and combinations to get the best bang for your buck for your vacation.
+Then you can just focus on the fun parts of planning a holiday to Australia, New Zealand, Fiji, the Cook Islands, or Tahiti!

 If you have any other questions about what types of seating classes are on flights to the South Pacific from Canada and the USA then please do not hesitate to make contact with us!